NSFF/FindMyVacci/README.md

 +Tapping the image during the detailed view of a Vacci Centre pops up a bigger image view of that image.

+-When tapping an annotation on the map of the tab bar will not show the image of the Vacci Centre, A solution to this would be, making a custom Annotion

 # Known Bugs

+* Sometimes the map of the tab bar will not zoom in on the user.
+(I think this bug happens when adding a new Vacci Centre before first tapping the map button)

 * Photo library permission is not being asked.
 This is expected behavior by using UIImagePickerController since IOS 11 because UIImagePickerController is Read only operation